In brief

 Share this project:

-The second floor was designed with removable windows so that a particularly large mass spectrometer could be craned into position after the building was completed.
-The ground floor contains undergraduate teaching and common areas, a library, a lecture theatre and display space, while the senior common room is located on the top floor.
-This has views over central Oxford from its roof terrace and is regarded as essential in encouraging interaction and interdisciplinary exchange of ideas amongst the staff.
+Internally, the building is structured around a clear relationship diagram of laboratory and office wings, with an atrium acting as a hinge between the two.
+The ground floor includes undergraduate teaching and common areas, a library, a lecture theatre, and display space, while the senior common room is located on the top floor, offering views over central Oxford from its roof terrace.
+This space is essential in fostering interaction and interdisciplinary exchange among staff.